 With the Bus Master Controls in the VST fields of the Master Bay, a number of primary functions are available.
 Use the Master Bay VISTONICS button group to control which functions and which masters are available.

 Talkback Assign Mode

-Assign the {TB ASSN} function to the bus masters VST buttons. ack and Oscillator chapter for more --- -------------------------------------
+Assign the {TB ASSN} function to the bus masters VST buttons.
+See the Talkback and Oscillator chapter for more information. -- --- --- -- -- --

 On/Off Mode